Security incidents involving Donald Trump: 2017 forklift attack attempt

-2018 ricin poisoning attempt
+2018 ricin threats

 On October 1, 2018, an envelope containing castor beans, initially incorrectly being identified as ricin, was sent to Trump before being discovered by mailing facilities.
 Several other letters were sent to the Pentagon, all of them labeled on the front with "Jack and the Missile Bean Stock Powder".
 Two days later on October 3, a 39-year-old Utah Navy veteran named William Clyde Allen III was arrested and charged with one count of mailing a threat against the president and five counts of mailing threatening communications to an officer or an employee of the United States.
 Allen pleaded not guilty to all charges.
 He was subsequently remanded for psychiatric evaluation and treatment, and the charges against him were dismissed on January 25, 2022.

 2020 escort from press briefing

-On August 10, 2020, Trump was escorted from a press briefing by a secret service agent after an armed suspect was shot outside the White House fencing.
+On August 10, 2020, Trump was escorted from a press briefing by a Secret Service agent after an armed suspect was shot outside the White House fencing.